elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

   - If there is one or more defined benefit plans, show separately
   - can only be combined if all result in defined benefit liability or defined benefit asset
   - no guidance
-- Income Statement
+- Income Statement (no guidance)
-  - No guidance
-  - a) Report as separate components
-  - b) part of similar expenses
-  - c) total as a single benefit cost (most companies do this)
+  - 1) total as a single benefit cost (most companies do this)
+  - 2) Report as separate components
+  - 3) part of similar expenses

+### Pension Disclosures

+- ASPE
+  - dates of actuarial valuations, difference between surpluses/deficits of balance sheet and plan, fair values, Description, major changes,
+- IFRS
+  - In addition to ASPE, characteristics and risks, details on amount included in net income, plan's effect on future cash flow,

 ## Changing the Accounting Policy